LLM-Based Agentic Negotiation for 6G: Addressing Uncertainty Neglect and Tail-Event Risk: Uncertainty and Risk-Aware Agentic System

 The agent's decision metric is therefore the simple expected latency,

 The agent's final state of \emph{satisfaction} ($\mathcal{S}$) is governed by a brittle logical policy.
-This policy fails to ask crucial questions like ``what is the worst-case scenario?'' or ``how reliable is this prediction?''
 It is based on only two conditions: is the SLA met ($\mathcal{M}$) based on the mean, and is the agent \emph{not} over-provisioning ($\mathcal{O}$)?

-where $\theta_{\text{biased}}$ is an aggressive threshold (e.g., 0.7).
+where $\theta_{\text{biased}}$ is an aggressive threshold (e.g., $0.95$).
 The agent's final state of satisfaction is defined by the logical AND operation,

 This policy is what defines the \emph{uncertainty neglect bias}.
 A low mean $\mu_L(a_i)$ can easily mask a high $\text{CVaR}_{\alpha}(a_i)$ that actually violates the SLA in practice.